Issues

 In addition, I work as a Volunteer Backcountry Ranger in Glacier National Park and as a Fire Lookout in the Flathead National Forest.
 I know our public lands first-hand.

-As a Legislator, I will continue to be an unapologetic champion for your public lands.
+As your Representative, I will continue to be an unapologetic champion for your public lands.

-As a legislator, I will support our Constitutional right to a clean and healthful environment.
+As your Representative, I will support our Constitutional right to a clean and healthful environment.

 All over our country, people are rising up to demand that women have the right to make decisions regarding their own healthcare and whether or not to become a parent.
 The right to privacy is guaranteed by the Montana Constitution and this includes the right to make personal decisions about one’s body.
 There is no better way to protect this constitutional right than to send many more pro-choice women to serve in the halls of government.

-As a legislator, I will stand against any attempt to diminish our right to privacy and our reproductive freedom.
+As your Representative, I will continue to stand against any attempt to diminish our right to privacy and our reproductive freedom.

 To maintain civil society in our democracy, we must have certain basic structures in place: fair elections, an independent judiciary, the right of citizens to participate in governmental decisions, and the right of local communities to decide what kind of community they want to have, including growth management.
 The current Legislature has tried to undermine these basic democratic structures.

-As a Legislator, I will stand strong against any attempts to decrease the effectiveness of our democracy.
+As your Representative, I will stand strong against any attempts to decrease the effectiveness of our democracy.

 Importantly, I live, work, recreate, and pay property taxes in House District 3.
-I have a long record of community involvement in House District 3, including serving as the Representative for HD3 in the Montana Legislature in 2019-2020.
+I have a long record of community involvement in House District 3, including serving as the Representative for HD3.
 I know this district, its people, and its public lands and I am committed to serving it well in the Legislature.